timescale/docs/ai/python-interface.md

 ## Advanced usage

-In this section, we will go into more detail about our feature.
+In this section, we will go into more detail about the Python interface.
 We will cover:

 1. Search filter options - how to narrow your search by additional constraints